Reid-T-W/alx-system_engineering-devops/README.md

-This Repository is for the shell basics exercise
+This Repository is for the alx-system_engineering-devops course